Ice cauldron: Ice cauldrons in other environments

 Ice cauldrons of course do not form only in Iceland, but also at many other places where there is subglacial volcanic activity, e.g. in Alaska (Mount Redoubt, Mount Spurr).

 Ice cauldrons and volcano monitoring

-As deepening and widening of the ice cauldrons e.g. at Katla volcano, and esp. in combination with increased seismic activity at the sites, are interpreted as signs of magma inflow, the cauldrons are closely monitored.
+As deepening and widening of the ice cauldrons at Katla volcano, and especially in combination with increased seismic activity, are interpreted as signs of magma inflow, the cauldrons are closely monitored.